Micron Area Plan Concept

 Who is the owner of the triangular section of land west of Belmont elementary and the new junior high school? also the other mixed use blocks of land?

-CR asked almost 3 years ago
+CR asked over 3 years ago

 From my understanding that is all part of the land that DR Horton is purchasing from Micron.
 The Gardner Company is partnering with DR Horton to develop the commercial areas.